syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

         propertyNames =  new string[] { "Title","Rows.Count" };
         propertyValues =  new string[]{ "SupplierDetails","6" };
-        //Find the table by Title and Rows Count WTable table = document.FindItemByProperties(EntityType.Table, propertyNames,propertyValues) as WTable;
+        //Find the table by Title and Rows Count.
+        WTable table = document.FindItemByProperties(EntityType.Table, propertyNames,propertyValues) as WTable;
         //Remove the table in document.
         if (table != null)